SCLW/Circuitry-Based-Sound/readme.md

 Aside from the established way of using electronics to generate and process sound, which can be found in analog synthesizers, there are also unconventional applications of electronics to create sound or experimental music, which will be introduced below.
 Analog synthesizers apply techniques like [subtractive synthesis](https://en.wikipedia.org/wiki/Subtractive_synthesis "subtractive synthesis") to produce audio.
 A common concept of the analog signal flow is filtering the output of an oscillator and shaping the overall volume.
 Variations of this concept can be found in most synthesizers, both analog and digital.
 Parameters can be altered through control signals.
 This offers a wide range of musical expression, like tuning oscillators in a 12-tone musical scale or key triggered [envelopes](https://en.wikipedia.org/wiki/Envelope_(music) "envelope") for amplifiers, filters or other effect processors.
 To obtain these functionalities, circuits of analog synthesizers are relatively complex, involve a high part count and often require precision components.

 Another concept of creating sound with electronics derived from techniques like hardware hacking and circuit bending.
-Especially the use of digital integrated logic circuits outside of their typical field of application is a remarkable approach to build customized instruments for artistic sound production and interactive music.
+In particular the use of digital integrated logic circuits outside of their typical field of application is a remarkable approach to build customized instruments for artistic sound production and interactive music.
 The required components are easy to source and low cost.
-What makes these type of chips even more handy is that they don't need much external components and wiring.
+What makes these types of chips even more handy is that they don't need much external components and wiring.
 They can be used for generating and processing sound without large expenditure.

 ## CMOS Chips for Sound Creation

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS-chips.jpg">

-[CMOS chips](https://en.wikipedia.org/wiki/4000-series_integrated_circuits/ "4000-series integrated circuits") are designed to execute boolean functions.
+[CMOS chips](https://en.wikipedia.org/wiki/4000-series_integrated_circuits/ "4000-series integrated circuits") are designed to execute Boolean functions.
 Complementary metal–oxide–semiconductor (CMOS) is a technique where p-type and n-type MOSFETs are used for manufacturing logic gates.
 Voltage levels represent the binary states 0 and 1.
 Produced as integrated circuits, individual components relate to basic logical functions like [NOT](https://en.wikipedia.org/wiki/Inverter_(logic_gate) "Inverter"), [AND](https://en.wikipedia.org/wiki/AND_gate "AND gate"), [OR](https://en.wikipedia.org/wiki/OR_gate "Or gate"), [NAND](https://en.wikipedia.org/wiki/NAND_gate "NAND gate"), [XOR](https://en.wikipedia.org/wiki/XOR_gate "XOR gate"), [XNOR](https://en.wikipedia.org/wiki/XNOR_gate "XNOR gate") or implement [multiplexers](https://en.wikipedia.org/wiki/Multiplexer "multiplexer"), [counters](https://en.wikipedia.org/wiki/Counter_(digital) "counter"), dividers, [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop") and [registers](https://en.wikipedia.org/wiki/Shift_register "shift register").
 When logical operations and their relation to voltage and sound are understood, CMOS-logic chips are an inexhaustible source for unconventional electronic sound.
 They produce digital signals - square waves - that can be modified, shaped, gated, sequenced and many more.
 Combining different logic functions allows generating a multitude of unique sounds and temporal music structures, while they produce the richness of analog sound.
 These circuits also yield unpredictable behavior, produce rhythmic glitches or digital noise.

 Due to its simplicity, CMOS chips can be used for educational reasons, since most of its technical operations can easily be understood and relate to basic electronic knowledge.
 This subject is also a matter of various publications, most notably [Nicolas Collins'](https://en.wikipedia.org/wiki/Nicolas_Collins "Collins") „Handmade Electronic Music, The Art of Hardware Hacking" (2006).
 American Composer [David Tudor](https://de.wikipedia.org/wiki/David_Tudor "David Tudor") (1926 - 1996) is considered a pioneer of self-made electronic circuits and instruments, which he used for his compositions.
 Stanley Lunetta (1937 - 2016), avant-garde composer and artist, incorporated in the 70s digital electronics into his compositions and sound art sculptures and shared his techniques with other artists.
 In the experimental music community, CMOS synthesizers are therefore often referred to as "Lunettas".